meowosaurus/aa-afatstats/README.md

 * Corporations leaderboard
   * Absolute Participation (all fats for the current month)
   * Relative Participation (all fats relative to their size)
-* Permissions for every statistic

-## Planned
-* Corporations leaderboard
-  * Shit metric (Admin selects the min.
-FATs per month and it calculates how bad a corporation is relative to their size)
   * Logi Participation
   * Boosts Participation
   * Tackle Participation